brain-SCC/xmlseclibs/README.md

 xmlseclibs is a library written in PHP for working with XML Encryption and Signatures.

 This project is a fork of [robrichards/xmlseclibs](https://github.com/robrichards/xmlseclibs) and adds support for RSASSA-PSS based XML signature algorithms via usage of the RSA implementation of [phpseclib](http://phpseclib.sourceforge.net/).
+We're using this in our fork of [lightSAML](https://github.com/brain-SCC/lightsaml).

 ## Requirements